 An SEO specialist in Singapore ought to understand the key aspects of e-commerce websites such as shopping carts, photo galleries, online payment and processing services, storefront solutions, tax regulations to comply with the set laws, and shipping options.
 This will work for the SEO specialists who work in the e-commerce industry.

 The specialist must not only agree on key performance indicators (KPIs) criteria for website performance but also for evaluating the effectiveness of SEO campaigns.
-This could include traffic sources, ROI and profits, the keywords ranking between position 1 and 3 on search engines, as well as the audience share.
+This could include traffic sources, ROI, and profits, the keywords ranking between positions 1 and 3 on search engines, as well as the audience share.

 Creating URL Maps

 URL maps are the blueprints and road map documents for information architecture that portray the hierarchy of content on a website.
 This includes making comparisons between the newly proposed website URLs and the old website URL when doing a website redesign.
 The URL maps ought to include a 301 redirect record.